jfernsio/Roullete/README.md

 - Row bets, Number range bets: 3x winnings
 - Single number bets: 36x winnings

-The roulette wheel spins for 30 seconds, during which players can place their bets.
+The roulette wheel spins for 10 seconds .
 The wheel then gives out results, and payouts are calculated based on the type of bet placed and the outcome of the spin.